Scripter17/url-cleaner/README.md

 Various sets are included in the default config.

 - `breezewiki-hosts`: Hosts to replace with the `breezewiki-domain` variable when the `breezewiki` flag is enabled. `fandom.com` is always replaced and is therefore not in this set.
-- `bypass.vip-hosts`: Hosts to use bypass.vip for.
+- `bypass.vip-host-without-www-dot-prefixes`: `HostWithoutWWWDotPrefix`es to use bypass.vip for.
 - `email-link-format-1-hosts`: (TEMPORARY NAME) Hosts that use unknown link format 1.
 - `https-upgrade-host-blacklist`: Hosts to not upgrade from `http` to `https` even when the `no-https-upgrade` flag isn't enabled.
 - `lmgtfy-hosts`: Hosts to replace with `google.com`.
 - `redirect-hosts`: Hosts that are considered redirects in the sense that they return HTTP 3xx status codes.
 URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` mapper applied.
+- `redirect-not-subdomains`: The `redirect-hosts` set but `UrlPart::NotSubdomain`.
 - `unmangle-path-is-url-host-whitelist`: Effectively the `no-unmangle-path-is-url` for specified hosts.
 - `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist`: Effectively `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist` for specified not subdomains.
 - `unmangle-subdomain-starting-with-www-segment-not-subdomain-whitelist`: The `NotSubdomain`s to apply the `no-unmangle-subdomain-starting-with-www-segment` flag for.